 - Draft the state of the art in skin ageing

-- Present the different mechanisms involved in homeostasis and skin aging but also to address the different tracks and pathways (signaling, transcription factors…) involved in this process
+- Present the different mechanisms involved in homeostasis and skin ageing but also to address the different tracks and pathways (signalling, transcription factors…) involved in this process

 - Discuss the role of microbiota and skin microbiota

-- Highlight the recent innovations in skin ageing and photo ageing
+- Highlight the recent innovations in skin ageing and photoaging

 - Present the role of lifestyle and circadian rhythm on the skin

-As always, we very much look forward to seeing you in Portugal for this exciting event.
+As always, we are very much looking forward to this first exciting virtual event.